 - High cholesterol.
 Heart disease is a leading cause of death in Australia, killing 1 person every 12 minutes, while stroke is the third leading cause of death.
 High cholesterol levels can cause both of these conditions and could be enough for an insurer to reject your application.

 - High blood glucose.
-High blood sugar levels lead to type 2 diabetes, a condition that causes a wide range of health problems and is the fastest growing chronic condition in Australia.
+High blood sugar levels lead to type 2 diabetes, a condition that causes a wide range of health problems.

 - Positive drug test.
-If you return a positive drug test, don’t expect anyone to insure you.
-This is not only because of the many health risks drug pose, but also the fact that drug users are more likely to find themselves in hazardous situations.
+In addition to the many health risks drug pose, it's also the case that drug users are more likely to find themselves in hazardous situations.

 - Cancer.
 If you’ve had cancer in the past, your chances of accessing life insurance are drastically reduced.
 However, the insurer will determine your level of risk based on the type of cancer you had, how far it progressed and how long you’ve been in remission.

 - Positive alcohol marker or elevated liver function.
 The presence of carbohydrate deficient transferrin (CDT) in your blood is a telltale sign that you’re a heavy drinker.
 CDT not only causes serious damage to your body but also increases the likelihood of you getting into life-threatening situations.
 Signs of elevated liver function are also a red flag that you’re consuming an excessive amount of toxins.

 - Hepatitis.
 If you test positive for Hepatitis B or C, your application may be rejected.

 - Blood or protein in urine.
 The presence of blood or protein in your urine could be an indicator of serious kidney problems.
 However, it could also be a sign of something far less sinister, so further testing may be required if you want to qualify for cover.

 Your life insurance application may also have been denied for a reason that has nothing to do with your health, such as if: